bakerkretzmar/movements-of-movements/content/collections/pages/home.md

         text: 'reach out'
       -
         type: text
-        text: ' to the editor and contributors, arrange related events, and find out about the volumes.  ' -
+        text: ' to the editor and contributors, and arrange related events.  ' -
     type: paragraph
     content: